williamjiang26/small-business-software/README.md

 a tool to manage the fulfillment of orders in a small business

 ## Engineering Roadmap
-crud for inventory products => improve UI for inventory managment => crud customer orders => improve UI for customer order and case manaement => deploy
+- create customer order
+- track customer orders
+- create product order
+- track product orders
+- schedule deliveries
+- track revenue and sales
+- track customer cases
+- sales training

 ## Currently:
-editiing photos in forms and creating drop and browse compoents with pdf viewer
+editing photos in forms and creating drop and browse compoents with pdf viewer authentication and user dashboards(manager and sales)

 auto generates id where needed